functional-jslib/fjl/README.md

 ### Reasoning for paradigms
 #### Use of while-and-for-loops instead of built-ins:
-- They are faster than iterating with es5 functional array additions (`map`, `forEach` etc.).
+- They are faster than iterating with es5 functional array additions (`map`, `forEach` etc.)
-- @todo include jsperf links for above here.
-- @todo map performance of our lib here.
+ (do search for `foreach vs for loop` and/or similiar).

 ### Docs

 **JSDocs** [https://functional-jslib.github.io/fjl]

- The docs are divided into modules though all methods in the library all live on `fjl` or the top level export of the library (the docs are written out that way to easier understand the separation and the grouping of methods (will give users a better idea of what methods are for what (without reading to much documentation))).
+The docs are divided into modules though all methods in the library all live on `fjl` or the top level export of the library (the docs are written out that way to more easily understand the separation and the grouping of methods (will give users a better idea of what methods are for what (without reading to much documentation))).

-Modules with a prefixed '_' contain docs for un-curried members.
-Modules without a prefixed '_' contain docs for curried members (one set of docs will be generated per module in the future).

-The jsdocs link listed above has the modules included on `fjl`, divided by the operation types ported over from the haskell prelude:
+#### A note on currying.
+- All methods that take 2 or more arguments are curried.
+- All methods that take rest params 'only' are not curried;  E.g.,
+- Methods that require one argument and rest params are not curried.

 #### `booleanOps`
 ```